abridged/collabland-dev/help-docs/command-center/create-a-tgr/evm/mainnet-erc1155.md

     <img  src={img2} alt="Create an ER1155 TGR" />
 </div>

-:::info
+:::warning

-Token IDs are required for `ERC1155` TGRs, the TGR will not work without them.
+Token IDs are _**required**_ for `ERC1155` TGRs, the TGR will not work without them.

 Supported Token ID formats are specified in [How to Create a TGR](/help-docs/command-center/create-a-tgr/how-to-create-a-tgr#supported-token-id-formats).

 :::